How to use Geographic Step Closure (GSC) Override function

 To use this function you will need the correct user roles.

-To support the expansion of Universal Credit (UC), The Department of Work and Pensions (DWP) are undertaking a phased rollout approach using postcodes.
+To support the expansion of Universal Credit (UC), The Department of Work and Pensions (DWP) or The Department for Communities (DfC) in Northern Ireland, are undertaking a phased rollout approach using postcodes.
 This means that new claims for Tax Credit will no longer be accepted in certain parts of the country.

 Note: From 6 April 2017, an additional exception has been introduced to allow any customer with more than 2 children to claim tax credits despite living in a closed postcode area.